With digital innovation becoming more important to businesses, Microsoft’s latest hybrid device aims to provide everything SME’s need to succeed.

 “In the past seven years, Surface Pro has become known for its versatility, power, and performance…it is by far our most widely adopted Surface device across business and education customers.”

-In fact, Surface Pro usage in enterprise organisations nearly doubled in the last
+In fact, Surface Pro usage in enterprise organisations nearly doubled in the last year, according to Microsoft.

 And with 82 per cent of managers saying they’ll give more flexible work-from-home policies beyond the pandemic, and 71 per cent of employees wanting to continue to work from home some of the time, according to research commissioned by Microsoft, the ability to take work with you wherever you are becomes incredibly valuable.